-Futhark still lacks many of the syntactical niceties that one might desire in a programming language.
-Therefore, the examples here are more verbose than ideal.
-Still, they should provide a taste of what (simple) Futhark programs look like.
+This page provides example programs that provide a taste of what (simple) Futhark programs look like.
+These programs are more verbose than necessary, as they avoid using advanced language features or library functions.
+Types are given explicitly for clarity, despite Futhark supporting full type inference.
 If you have ideas for syntax improvements, you can always contribute!
 For more examples, you can check the examples directory in the Futhark repository, or at our implemented benchmarks.
 We also maintain a list of projects using Futhark.

 As Futhark is a functional language, we will start with the obligatory factorial program:

 fact n creates an array of the integers